rayserrano2735/Cerebral_Vision/docs/strategic_horizon.md

 </style>

 AscendAI represents the next evolution in healthcare intelligence — a platform that transforms compliance-driven data systems into a **patient-driven data economy**.
-It operationalizes the intent of the 21st Century Cures Act by merging semantic understanding, AI agency, and operational intelligence into a single fabric of trust and value creation.
+It operationalizes the intent of the 21st Century Cures Act by merging semantic understanding, AI Agentics, and operational intelligence into a single fabric of trust and value creation.
 In doing so, AscendAI turns interoperability from a regulatory mandate into a competitive advantage.

 By embedding cognition and consent at the infrastructure level, AscendAI redefines what it means to be HIPAA-compliant.
 Privacy becomes an active, verifiable state — the foundation upon which intelligence and patient empowerment are built.
 The result is a self-sustaining ecosystem where patients, providers, and innovators collaborate across shared meaning and verified trust.